-The additional TOE security functional requirements are largely unrelated to the TOE security functional requirements in the Hardware Security Target [11], with the following exceptions:
+The additional TOE security functional requirements are largely unrelated to the TOE security functional requirements in the Hardware Security Target [10], with the following exceptions:

-- FCS_COP.1[SW-DES] is strongly related to FCS_COP1.[DES], but the first provides additional options and modes than the second.
-None of these additional options and modes is inconsistent with the options and modes already provided. - FCS_RND.1 is strongly related to FCS_RND.2 and FPT_TST.2.
+- FCS_COP.1[SW-AES] is strongly related to FCS_COP1.[AES], but the first provides additional options and modes than the second.
+None of these additional options and modes is inconsistent with the options and modes already provided. - A similar argument holds for FCS_COP.1[SW-DES] and FCS_COP.1[DES]. - FCS_RND.1 is strongly related to FCS_RND.2 and FPT_TST.2.
 The latter two provide more detail on random number generation and the testing thereof.
 No inconsistencies are present.